jh2229/Interactive-Lab-Hub/Lab 1/README.md

 ## Part B. Act out the Interaction

-I acted out the interaction and thought that not everyone will want to look at his or her phone.
+I acted out the interaction and the customized colored screen was enough for me to notice something was up, not too dissimilar to the effect of the "Blue Screen of Death" on a PC.
+I thought that not everyone will want to look at his or her phone.
 Maybe the user will be walking, in which case, the user is not likely to look into a phone.
 The vibration feature will also come in handy to notify the user that a card is misplaced.

 ## Part C. Prototype the device

-Feedback on Tinkerbelle: Thee instructions [here](https://github.com/FAR-Lab/tinkerbelle) were easy to follow.
+Feedback on Tinkerbelle: The instructions [here](https://github.com/FAR-Lab/tinkerbelle) were easy to follow.
 It was very convenient to have the TA provide a demonstration video on how to use Tinkerbelle.
 It was great to have the many shades and gradients of colors, since gradients of the colors can also be an indicator for an alert system.

 ## Part D. Wizard the device